Grabes/GiphyReactNativeDemo/README.md

 # Giphy React Native Demo

+Integrate Giphy into your React Native project with the below features.

+## Features

+- [ ] Use the [Giphy Api](https://github.com/Giphy/GiphyAPI) for search.

+- [ ] Search Giphy API as you type and display list of results

+- [ ] Implement Interface animations using [React Native Animated API](https://facebook.github.io/react-native/docs/animations) or [React Native Animatable library](https://github.com/oblador/react-native-animatable).

+- [ ] Implement route and view for a single Giphy using [React Navigation](https://github.com/react-navigation/react-navigation)

 ## Getting Started

 These instructions will get you a copy of the project up and running on your